 2. Those who saw the miracles and heard the message believed and repented.

 3. There came to be great joy in the city and many were water baptized to confirm their new faith.

-4. The Church in Jerusalem learns of this and sends Peter and John to Samaria to complete Philip's work.
+4. Having learned of this, the Church in Jerusalem sends Peter and John to Samaria in order to complete Philip's work.

-5. Peter and John prayed for the new converts and those for whom they prayed received the baptism of the Holy Spirit.
+5. Peter and John pray for the new converts and those for whom they prayed received the baptism of the Holy Spirit.

 6. Simon the sorcerer saw a visible counterpart to this experience.

 7. It was so amazing that he offered money in order to obtain similar power.

 It's important to realize that when the Samaritans believed the gospel and were water baptised, they were essentially born again.
 Many would claim that this was enough to complete their Christian experience and that nothing further was necessary.
 But if this were true then Peter and John would not have been sent to Samaria to finish the spiritual work started by Philip.
 It doesn't make sense unless we are willing to concede that the Samaritans required the Spirit's baptism on top of what they already had.
 That's why it's important to recognize the distinctions between the Spirit’s preliminary and secondary work and how they impact the Believer differently.